knsiczarnamagia/yolo/README.md

 # Project: name of project
 Team members:
 - Tarik Alaiwi
-- Ela Witkiewicz
+- Ela
-- Tomek Budzejko
+- Tomek
-- Artur Sierakowski
+- Artur

 **Aim of the project**
 Detecting photovoltaics from satellite pictures